A rope of three strands is not easily broken. (Ecclesiastes 4:12)

 It’s all about redundancy–safeguarding the membership of the church in multiple ways.

 Redundancy means building in numerous systems as backup to each other.
 If the power goes off, a generator kicks in.
 If the generator fails, something else takes over.
 And so forth.

 God has built in a redundancy to the Christian life.
 To make sure His children are cared for and taught, He gives us the Holy Spirit to indwell us, His promises to inspire us, His Word to teach us, and His people (the church) to nurture us.
 He overshadows us, undergirds us, seals us, indwells us, goes before us as our Leader, and comes behind as our Rear Guard.

 Using that as our model, we should do all in our power to seal in our members in order to keep the church strong, our ministries going forward, the name of Christ honored, and each believer faithful.

 1. Lock Your People in With the Pulpit.

 They need a confidence in the pastor and the teaching ministries of this church.

-Unfortunately, in most of our churches this is as far as we go.
+Unfortunately, in many of our churches this is as far as we go.
 We invite people to church to “hear our preacher.”
 They join the church because “we like that preacher.”
-And they move their membership to other churches because “we didn’t care for the new preacher” or “we liked this preacher better.”
+And they move their membership when “we didn’t care for the new preacher” or “we liked this preacher better.”